Modeling and control of malaria dynamics in fish farming regions: Numerical simulations

 Mosquito population and infected population converging to $0$.

 The numerical values used for the simulations are given in Table \ref{Parameter_table}.
 For $K_w(V)$ and $K_p(V)$, we choose the following arbitrary functions:

-The equation for $K_w(V)$ was interpolated by taking $K_w(0.2) = 1.3$ thousand larvae and $K_w(0.8) = 3.7$ thousand larvae \cite{Reis2015plos,Reis2015malj}. $K_p$ is chose to be a sigmoid function with arbitrary parameters such that $K_p(0.5) = 0.4$ thousand larvae.
-We chose two different kinds of functions so as not to simplify the conditions on Theorem \ref{Theo 3.2}.
+The equation for $K_w(V)$ was interpolated by taking $K_w(0.2) = 1.3$ thousand larvae and $K_w(0.8) = 3.7$ thousand larvae. $K_p$ is chosen to be a sigmoid function with arbitrary parameters such that $K_p(0.5) = 0.4$ thousand larvae. \fel{While the numerical parameters were arbitrary, the choice of a linear function for $K_w$ and a sigmoidal function for $K_p$ was made by extrapolating the results presented in \cite[Fig. 5]{Reis2015malj}.} We chose two different kinds of functions so as not to simplify the conditions on Theorem \ref{Theo 3.2}.
 We consider that the vegetation has assumed periodic behaviour as described in Proposition \ref{ch2:sec3:Vper_sol}, with the asymptotic value $\gamma^* = 0.65$.
 The values for $\mu_M$ and $\mu_L$ in Scenario 3 were chosen outside of the biological feasible range in order to force the differential equation system to assume the desired asymptotic behaviour.
 System \eqref{sec2:sys3} was integrated numerically for each scenario fixing the initial conditions

 The values for the conditional expressions of both Theorem \ref{Theo 3.2} and \ref{Theo 3.3} are given in Table \ref{Table:Conditions}.
 The simulations are shown in Figure \ref{Sec5.2Fig1}.
 We could then validate numerically the results predicted by Theorems \ref{Theo 3.2} and \ref{Theo 3.3}.